Software Development Lifecycle (SDLC) Efficiency.

 All those investments in tooling?
 They have another benefit.
 Each holds a wealth of data about the efficiency and performance of our software delivery lifecycle.
 By absorbing the raw activity data from these systems, then applying machine learning, Pinpoint can visualize engineering performance in ways not previously possible—all without asking busy teams to stop and report on what they’ve done, or to require an army of data crunchers to make sense of the results.

-Engineering Performance Management operates along three axes:
+Our platform operates along three axes:

-The X axis represents the end-to-end process and systems involved in building software.
+The X-axis represents the end-to-end process and systems involved in building software.
 Coding is a key component of course, but software involves more than just code.
 There’s the work and systems to capture requests and ideas, to prioritize the backlog, and to manage its delivery; there’s the work of vetting everything we’ve built; there’s deployment and optimization—the full software development lifecycle.
 For Engineering Performance Management to be worth the name, we harness the raw activity data from across all these efforts and systems.

-The Z axis shows the people Pinpoint helps.
+The Z-axis shows the people Pinpoint helps.
 We help technology executives better understand things like performance relative to cost; we help managers run teams more effectively; we help individual engineers better see and measure their contributions.
 Similar to the way that advanced analytics like Sabermetrics have transformed the work of GMs, coaches, and players, we see Engineering Performance Management helping every member of the organization unlock more efficient software lifecycles, and higher overall performance.

 - How well do we deliver work?

 - What work is at risk, and why?